GatiAher/lagaan-football-pool-app/README.md

 - good for loading teams with 0-0-0 as W-L-T
 - keeps all users but erases picks, score, and rank
-- NOTE: loads games in the right format but uses outdated webscrapper so values are incorrect

 2. Go into resource tab, export current values into csv, replace csv with actual values, delete all values in table, import csv

-- NOTE: this step may require one item to be in the database.
+- this step may require one item to be in the database.
 Create one item and delete it afterwards.
-- NOTE: if you do not delete the items in table, importing csv will try to update items
+- if you do not delete the items in table, importing csv will update items

 ### User Registration